Tolly08/Northwind-Traders-Analysis/README.md

 # Northwind-Traders-Analysis
-I built a top-level KPI dashboard for the executive team As a business and data analyst, I analyzed sales and others for Northwimd Traders, a fictitious gourmet food suppllier, including information on customers, products, order, shippers and employees.
-The tool used here in power query.
+I built a top-level KPI dashboard for the executive team using Power BI As a business and data analyst, I analyzed sales and others for Northwind Traders, a fictitious gourmet food supplier, including information on customers, products, order, shippers and employees.

 ## Purpose is to quickly analysed the company's performance in key areas including;
 - Sales trends